zorael/kameloso/README.md

 **A line with a leading `#` is disabled, so remove any `#`s from the heads of entries you want to enable.**

-* Be sure to set the server `address` under `[IRCServer]` to `irc.chat.twitch.tv`.
+* Under `[IRCServer]`, be sure to set the server `address` to `irc.chat.twitch.tv` and `port` to `6697`.
 * Add your channel to `homeChannels`.
 Channel names are account names (which are always lowercase) with a `#` in front, so the Twitch user `Streamer123` would have the channel `#streamer123`.
 * Optionally add an account name to `admins` to give them global low-level control of the bot.
 Owners of channels (broadcasters) automatically have high privileges in the scope of their own channels, so it's not strictly needed.
 * You can ignore `nickname`, `user`, `realName`, `account` and `password`, as they're not applicable on Twitch.
 * Peruse the file for other settings if you want; you can always get back to it with `--gedit`.

-The second command starts the process of requesting a new authorisation token from Twitch; see the ["long story"](#long-story) section below for details.
+The second command will launch the program and, upon detecting it's missing the authorisation token needed to connect to Twitch, start the guide to requesting a new one; see the ["long story"](#long-story) section below for details.
 Note that it will request a token for **the user you are currently logged in as in your browser**.
-If you want a key for a different bot user instead, open up a private/incognito window, log in normally to Twitch **with the bot account** there, and copy/paste [this link](https://id.twitch.tv/oauth2/authorize?response_type=token&client_id=tjyryd2ojnqr8a51ml19kn1yi2n0v1&redirect_uri=http://localhost&scope=channel:moderate+chat:edit+chat:read+whispers:edit+whispers:read&force_verify=true) to that browser window instead.
+If you want one for a different bot user instead, open up a private/incognito window, log in normally to Twitch **with the bot account** there, and copy/paste [this link](https://id.twitch.tv/oauth2/authorize?response_type=token&client_id=tjyryd2ojnqr8a51ml19kn1yi2n0v1&redirect_uri=http://localhost&scope=channel:moderate+chat:edit+chat:read+whispers:edit+whispers:read&force_verify=true) to that browser window instead.
 (Then follow the terminal instructions again.)

-The third command finally launches the program normally and connects to the server.
-Provided you successfully managed to get an authorisation token and there were no errors, the bot should now enter your channel.
+After obtaining a token it will save it to disk and reconnect to the server.
+Provided there were no errors, the bot should now enter your channel.
 Say something in chat in your browser and it should show in your terminal.
 If there were errors or snags, [*please* report them](https://github.com/zorael/kameloso/issues/new).

 > If you don't like the terminal colouring, `--monochrome` disables it.